So what can I do to Prepare for the Trip ?

 • Warm Clothes - Hoodie, Jeans, and stout footwear - Just in case.

-• Copies of any NON-PADI Dive Certifications - Diving or Cpr & First Aid etc
+• Copies of any NON-SSI Dive Certifications - Diving or Cpr & First Aid etc

-• Your PADI RDP Dive Table if have it, it's not included in the Internships
+• Your Dive Table if have it, it's not included in the Internships

 • A Small LED Flash Light/Torch - Just in case